phonopy/phonopy/doc/setting-tags.rst

 ``DIM``
 ~~~~~~~~~~

-The supercell is created from input unit cell.
-When three integers are
+The supercell is created from the input unit cell.
+When three integers
-specified, supercell elongated along axes of unit cell is created.
+are specified, a supercell elongated along axes of unit cell is
+created.

 ::

    DIM = 2 2 3

-In this case, 2x2x3 supercell is created.
+In this case, a 2x2x3 supercell is created.

 When nine integers are specified, the supercell is created by
-multiplying supercell matrix :math:`M_\mathrm{s}` with unit cell.
-For
+multiplying the supercell matrix :math:`M_\mathrm{s}` with the unit
-example,
+cell.
+For example,

 ::